Let's Turn It On

 Written by Freddie Mercury

-When this song was proposed for a single release to accompany the Teachers soundtrack, two alternate mixes were commissioned: this 12" Mix and the Instrumental (see below).
+When this song was proposed for a single release to accompany the Teachers soundtrack, two alternative mixes were commissioned: this 12" Mix and the Instrumental (see below).
 Sadly, the single was never issued and these two versions didn't see the light of day until 2000, on The Solo Collection boxed set.
 Based on the Teachers version, this mix has some great extended instrumental sections and some reworking here and there, resulting in a solid remix.
 Highly recommended.

-Foolin' Around (Instrumental) 3:40
+Foolin' Around (Instrumental Version) 3:40

 Written by Freddie Mercury